Ultimate WordPress SEO Guide (15+ Proven Tips)

 You must use a good SEO Plugin for your website.
 Check the SEO section on our best WordPress plugins to choose from a list of WordPress SEO plugins.

-A recent statistics from WordPress.org shows that more than 70% users Yoast as their preferred SEO plugin
+Recent statistics from WordPress.org shows that more than 70% of users Yoast as their preferred SEO plugin

 16: Remove Broken Links